-It can be tempting to throw anything and everything we don’t have a space for in our closet.
-But, if you want to keep your closet clean and organized, limit what you store in it.
+Remember your goals – It can be tempting to throw anything and everything we don’t have a space for into our closet.
+But, if you want to keep your closet clean and organized, remember your goals and priorities for the space.

 When I step out of my closet in the morning, I feel confident and ready to shine.

 Now, it’s your turn.

 And, be sure to check out my Amazon store for closet organizer ideas.

 To get more decluttering and organizing help for your home, check out my book, Home on Purpose: Mindful Living in a Hectic World